Richard Dawkins' 8-buttoned Creation Machine

 – same result

-Number of dimensions in present universe
+Number of dimensions in the present universe

 – quantum mechanics, gravity, and relativity could not coexist; life would be impossible